 And, of course, never run a propane heater inside your tent without proper ventilation.
 Carbon monoxide poisoning can be deadly.

-Carbon monoxide detectors are a powerful accessory to add to your camping gear if you use a propane tent heater.
+Carbon monoxide detectors are a powerful accessory for your camping gear if you use a propane tent heater.

-Heaters are a great way to stay warm, but make sure you use them safely and responsibly.
+Heaters are a great way to stay warm but use them safely and responsibly.

 Before you head out on a cold-weather camping trip, here are some tips to help you along the way.

-Camping in cold weather can be a lot of fun, but it requires some preparation.
+Camping in cold weather can be a lot of fun but requires some preparation.

-If you’re planning on camping in 30-degree weather or colder, practice at home first.
+If you plan on camping in 30-degree weather or colder, practice at home first.
 You need to make sure your tent is set up correctly and that all the parts work together smoothly.

 The last thing you want is for your tent to not stay warm because of an issue with the zipper or something else.

-Make sure all of your gear works as it should and that you have proper clothing and bedding for your trip.
+Ensure all your gear works as it should and that you have proper clothing and bedding for your trip.

 It’s always good to do a dry run before you head out for a camping trip, especially in cold conditions.

 Camping in 30-degree weather is a great experience, but it can be a lot more enjoyable with a campfire.
-Unfortunately, fires are not allowed during periods of high fire danger, so if you’re camping in a region with an active burn ban, you won’t want to risk it.
+Unfortunately, fires are not allowed during periods of high fire danger, so if you’re camping in a region with an active burn ban, don’t risk it.